Fox Valley Mall: 1960s to 2020s

+On August 19, 2010, a Chick-fil-A restaurant opened outside the mall.

 On April 18, 2018, it was announced that Carson's would be closing as parent company The Bon-Ton was going out of business.
 The store closed on August 29, 2018.

 On May 31, 2018, Sears announced that it would also be closing its Fox Valley Mall location as part of a plan to close 78 stores nationwide.
 The store closed on September 2, 2018.
 This leaves JCPenney and Macy's as the only remaining anchors.

 For the Halloween season, Halloween City served as a temporary anchor for the mall in the old Sears in 2019.

 On Thanksgiving 2019, Fox Valley Mall opened a new "Center Park" that transformed the mall's formerly unused central courtyard into a public gathering area with green space, places to sit, artwork, and other amenities by the old Carson's.
 Before Center Park, there was an indoor ice skating rink that moved into an abandoned store, and the ice skating rink will reopen there in November 2020.

-In early 2020, Fox Valley Mall began construction on an addition to Center Park, a two-level 8,000 square foot "treehouse" that will connect Center Park to the mall and serve as an additional gathering space.
+In early 2020, Fox Valley Mall began construction on an addition to Center Park, a two-level 8,000 square foot "tree house" that would connect Center Park to the mall and serve as an additional gathering space.

-In late fall 2020, the abandoned Sears began demolition and continued the Fox Valley Mall 2.0 Redevelopment Plan, which will add luxury apartments & other amenities.
+In late fall 2020, the abandoned Sears began demolition and continued the Fox Valley Mall 2.0 Redevelopment Plan, which later added luxury apartments and other amenities.